CityLynx Gold Line

 The CityLynx Gold Line is a streetcar line in Charlotte, North Carolina.
 A component of the Charlotte Area Transit System's Lynx rail system, it follows a primarily east-west path along Beatties Ford Road, Trade Street and Central Avenue through central Charlotte.
 The initial 1.5 mi, six-stop segment (Phase 1) between Time Warner Cable Arena (now Spectrum Center) and Presbyterian Hospital opened for service on July 14, 2015.
-A further 2.5 mi segment (Phase 2) from the Charlotte Transportation Center to French Street, and from Hawthorne & 5th to Sunnyside Avenue, opened for service on August 30, 2021.
+A further 2.5 mi segment (Phase 2) from the Charlotte Transportation Center to French Street, and from Hawthorne & 5th Street to Sunnyside Avenue, opened for service on August 30, 2021.

 The third and final phase, comprising extensions between Hawthorne Lane and Eastland CTC, and from French Street to Rosa Parks CTC, has been planned, but lacks funding.
 Originally projected to be 10 mi long with 35 stops, the Gold Line when fully completed is intended to connect the University Park area of west Charlotte with Eastland Community Transit Center in east Charlotte via Uptown Charlotte.